webratte/Event-Countdown/README.md

  Use it, for example, to share with friends your anticipation of an upcoming party or other event.
 With just a few clicks you can remind group members of upcoming events.

   Or just share this app in your Saved Messages chat.
 You can add a shortcut to your homescreen and have key events available on all devices you run Delta Chat on.

+## Remember
+Every user have to use a Delta Chat App.
+Webxdc Apps works not with regular Mailclients